What causes a collapsed disc?

-- Herniated disc — This condition occurs when the jelly-like interior of an intervertebral disc extrudes through a tear in the disc’s tough exterior.
-The tear can be caused by degenerative changes that occur as a person ages, or as a result of traumatic injury.
+- Herniated disc — This condition occurs when the jellylike interior of a disc extrudes through a tear in the disc’s tough exterior.
+The tear can be caused by degenerative changes that occur as a person ages or as a result of traumatic injury.

 - Bulging disc — The causes of a bulging disc are similar to those of a herniated disc.
 With this condition, however, the interior of the disc remains contained within the outer fibers, but the disc becomes flattened and extends beyond its usual perimeters.

-- Degenerative disc disease — As a person ages, their intervertebral discs can become weaker and lose water content.
-When this happens, the disc tends to lose height and the intervertebral space can become smaller.
+- Degenerative disc disease — As a person ages, the spinal discs can become weaker and lose water content.
+When this happens, the discs tend to lose height and the space between the vertebrae can become smaller.

 Other causes of a collapsed disc include sudden injury or trauma that causes the disc to flatten and change shape.